-This is one of the few suites the Hyatt has to offer.
+This is one of the few suites this Hyatt Place has to offer.
 It’s a corner room and offers 750 square feet of space to relax.
 It has a path-through bathroom which also has a closet with iron, ironing board, and PJs.
-Opposite of the closet is the vanatiy with a mirror and the usual amenities like soap and towels.
+Opposite of the closet is the vanity with a mirror and the usual amenities like soap and towels.
 A small closet with drawers is just next to the vanity and gives you extra storage space.
 Past that is the toilet to the right and the bathtub/shower combination on the left.
 The bathroom has sliding doors on either side.
 Once you passed through the bathroom you end up at the bedroom section of the suite.

 The king bed is against the wall and facing outside but there is a wall between the rest of the room.
 There is a nightstand and lamp on either side of the bed.
-Only one side has easy accessible power outlets, on the other side you have to unplug the light or the alarm clock to find a spare power outlet.
+Only one side has easily accessible power outlets, on the other side, you have to unplug the light or the alarm clock to find a spare power outlet.
 I wish power outlets would be a little bit easier to access on both sides.

-Opposite of the bed is a flatscreen TV mounted on a small shelf.
+Opposite the bed is a flatscreen TV mounted on a small shelf.
 Unfortunately, this hotel doesn’t offer Hyatt’s Chromecast integration.
 Hopefully, they will upgrade soon, as it is one of the best features Hyatt offers.
 Hyatt was always at the forefront of connectivity.
-Next to every TV is a panel with multiple types of connections to connect all kind of devices to the TV.
+Next to every TV is a panel with multiple types of connections to connect all kinds of devices to the TV.
 But nowadays everything is wireless.

 If you walk straight into the room instead of going right through the bathroom. you will get to the dining area.
-Which has a small kitchenette with sink, small refrigerator, microwave, and coffee maker.
+Which has a small kitchenette with a sink, small refrigerator, microwave, and coffee maker.
 Next to it is a dining table with six chairs around it.
 Great for a meal with the whole family.
 The dining table looks more like a meeting table with the office chairs around it.
 Either way, plenty of space and well lit, as there is a light right above it.

 Overall the suite is very spacious but at some point feels a little bit empty.
 Don’t get me wrong, I love the wide-open space but it just feels like there is something missing.
 There are multiple panels with buttons to control the different lights of the room.
 The panel next to the room door has a button to turn all lights off when you leave.
 Great to save some energy.
 The room has one issue, it’s the main room door to get into the suite.
 If you don’t pull or push it close all the way, it won’t lock.
 So make sure, especially when you leave your room, that you pull on the handle to close the door all the way.